anzumura/kanji-tools/README.md

 - **Jinmei**: 633 official Jinmeiyō (人名用) kanji
 - **Linked Jinmei**: 230 more Jinmei kanji that are old/variant forms of Jōyō (212) or Jinmei (18)
 - **Linked Old**: 213 old/variant Jōyō kanji that aren't in 'Linked Jinmei'
-- **Other**: kanji that are in the top 2501 frequency list, but not one of the first 4 types
+- **Frequency**: kanji that are in the top 2501 frequency list, but not one of the first 4 types
 - **Extra**: kanji loaded from 'extra.txt' - shouldn't be in any of the above types
 - **Kentei**: kanji loaded from 'kentei/*' - Kanji Kentei (漢字検定) that aren't any of the above types
 - **Ucd**: kanji that are in 'ucd.txt', but not already one of the above types